Mortgages | By Lawyers

 • Item icon Loan agreements and registered charge

-A loan agreement sets out the terms of the mortgage secured by a charge registered on the title of the borrower's property.
-Two common loan agreements are a Mortgage Commitment and Promissory Notice, which can be found on the matter plan.
-The Land Registration Reform Act, R.S.O.
-1990, c.
-L.4 allows ...
+A loan agreement sets out the terms of a mortgage secured by a charge registered on the title to the borrower's property.
+Two common forms of loan agreements are the Mortgage Commitment and the Promissory Notice, both of which can be found on the matter plan.
+Under the Land Registration Reform Act, ...

 This excerpt is a preview of the full publication.
 You can Subscribe Now and gain immediate access to the complete publication.